matter-labs/zksync-lite-docs/docs/faq/intro.md

 ## What is zkSync?

 **zkSync** is a trustless scaling solution for Ethereum.
 It uses zero-knowledge proof cryptography to secure its operation.
 This allows **zkSync** protocol to keep the assets as safe as in the underlying L1 mainnet.
-At the same time, the transaction throughput is significantly increased.
+At the same time, transaction throughput is significantly increased.

 Today, you can use it for secure, user-friendly **ETH and ERC20 token transfers** at high volumes (up to 3500 TPS) and a negligible cost per transaction (see the [Speed](/faq/speed/) section).